Welcome to today's edition of the Rush 24-7 podcast.

 Well, I think that they left because the black Muslims do not feel obliged to give Miranda warnings.

-And if politicians and the police, they don't like it.
+And if politicians and the police, they don't like it, well then they should do their jobs.

-I think that we need more of that, and we'll be back with some of your calls after this.
+And we'll be back with some of your calls after this.

-We're back, and it's Walter Williams sitting in for the vacationing Rush Limbaugh.
+And it's Walter Williams sitting in for the vacationing Rush Limbaugh.

 By the way, I said Bush tax cuts.

-Only taxing and spending authority that that they have can come from what Congress allows them to do.
+Only taxing and spending authority that they have can come from what Congress allows them to do.

 And so when people say Bush tax cuts, no, they're congressional tax cuts.

-And so but anyway, what we need to do with taxes in our country, we need to have we need to follow Czechoslovakia and I'm sorry, the Czech Republic and some other countries.
+And so, but anyway, what we need to do with taxes in our country, we need to have, we need to follow Czechoslovakia and I'm sorry, the Czech Republic and some other countries.

-I'm not uh I'm not aware of the amount.
+I'm not aware of the amount.

-I think it's fifteen percent of flat tax.
+I think it's 15% of flat tax.

 See, because corporations, they don't pay any taxes.